Baked Salmon with Pomegranate-Balsamic Sauce

 1. Preheat your oven to 275°F (135°C).

-3. Heat 1 teaspoon of canola oil in a large oven-safe skillet over medium-high heat.
+3. Heat 1 tsp of canola oil in a large oven-safe skillet over medium-high heat.
 Once hot, add the salmon fillets, skin-side up, and sear for 3-4 minutes until the tops are golden brown.

 4. Transfer the skillet to the preheated oven and bake for 10-12 minutes, or until the salmon is just cooked through and flakes easily with a fork.

 5. While the salmon is baking, prepare the pomegranate-balsamic sauce.
-In a medium saucepan, combine 3 tablespoons of light brown sugar, pomegranate juice, balsamic vinegar, and Dijon mustard.
+In a medium saucepan, combine 3 tbsp of light brown sugar, pomegranate juice, balsamic vinegar, and Dijon mustard.
 Bring to a boil over medium heat, then reduce the heat and let it simmer for 5-7 minutes until slightly thickened.

 7. Once the salmon is done, remove from the oven and let it rest for a few minutes.
 Serve the salmon fillets drizzled with the pomegranate-balsamic sauce.